-The Lodge is then opened in the superior degree, and all, except installed Masters, having retired, a board of installed Masters is declared, and the ceremony of installation proceeds, and on this solemn occasion the Divine aid is thus invoked:-
+The Lodge is then opened in the superior degree, and all, except Installed Masters, having retired, a Board of Installed Masters is declared, and the ceremony of installation proceeds, and on this solemn occasion the Divine aid is thus invoked:

-"Almighty, Eternal, and Most High God, vouchsafe thine aid to this our solemn rite, and grant that the worthy and distinguished brother who is now about to be numbered amongst the rulers of the craft, may be endowed with wisdom to comprehend, judgment to define, and firmness to enforce obedience to thy law.
-Sanctify him with thy grace, strengthen him with thy power, and enrich his mind with genuine knowledge, that he may be enabled to enlighten the brethren, and consecrate our meetings to the honour and glory of thy most holy Name.
-So mote it be."
+'Almighty, Eternal, and Most High God, vouchsafe Thine aid to this our solemn rite, and grant that the worthy and distinguished brother who is now about to be numbered amongst the rulers of the craft, may be endowed with wisdom to comprehend, judgment to define, and firmness to enforce obedience to Thy law.
+Sanctify him with Thy grace, strengthen him with Thy power, and enrich his mind with genuine knowledge, that he may be enabled to enlighten the brethren, and consecrate our meetings to the honour and glory of Thy most holy Name.
+So mote it be.'

-The Master is next invested with the badge of a Past Master-the highest honour in the power of the Lodge to bestow,-and also with the jewel of the Master of the Lodge.
-This jewel represents the square, because as the square is employed by operative Masons to fit and adjust the stones of a building, that all the parts may properly agree, so the Master of the Lodge is admonished, by the symbolic meaning of the square upon his breast, to preserve that moral deportment among the members of his Lodge which should ever characterize good Masons, and to exert his authority to prevent any ill-feeling or angry discussion arising to impair the harmony of their meetings.
+The new Master is then invested with the collar and jewel-the Square-of Master, the highest honour the Lodge can bestow, and also with the badge of a Past Master, the highest rank the Craft can give.
+This jewel represents the square, because as the Square is employed by operative Masons to fit and adjust the stones of a building, that all parts may properly agree, so the Master of the Lodge is admonished, by the symbolic meaning of the Square upon his breast, to preserve that moral deportment among the members of his Lodge which should ever characterize good Masons, and to exert his authority to prevent any ill-feeling or angry discussion arising to impair the harmony of their meetings.

-Next is presented to him the gavel, which is also called the hiram, because as Solomon controlled and directed the workmen in the Temple by the assistance of Hiram the builder, so does the Master preserve order in the Lodge by the aid of the gavel.
+Next is presented to him the gavel, which is also called the hiram, because as Solomon controlled and directed the workmen in the Temple, by the assistance of Hiram, the builder, so does the Master preserve order in the Lodge by the aid of the gavel.
 The true form of the gavel is that of a stone-mason's hammer.
-It is to be made with a cutting edge, that it may be used to break off the corners of rough stones,-an operation which could never be effected by the common hammer or mallet.
+It is to be made with a cutting edge, that it may be used to break off the corners of rough stones-an operation which could never be effected by the common hammer or mallet.
 It derives its name from its shape, that of the old gable or gavel end of a house.
 The distinction between this implement and the setting-maul is understood by every Master Mason.